patternfly/patternfly-elements/elements/pfe-navigation/documentation/upgrading-from-old-pfe-navigation.md

 If new code is added to:

-* *Top level main menu items* it'd be best to stay consistent in approach.
+* **Top level main menu items** it'd be best to stay consistent in approach.
 Either all in the old markup, or recreate the nav markup to follow the new markup recommendation.
 Having a mix of approaches could cause bugs.
-* *Main menu dropdown* that takes advantage of CSS from the old component, or the utility classes of the new component, it should work well.
+* **Main menu dropdown** that takes advantage of CSS from the old component, or the utility classes of the new component, it should work well.
-* Secondary links can either be coded in the old convention or the new convention, and are processed separately, so some can be in the old style and some in the new style.
+* **Secondary links** can either be coded in the old convention or the new convention, and are processed separately, so some can be in the old style and some in the new style.

-## Log In

-The logi